Webhooks

 Webhook Basic Auth

 When the basic authentication fields are left blank, no authentication is required to invoke this webhook.
-If either a username or password value is provided, then a standard basic authentication HTTP header must be set on all incoming webhook requests.
+If either a username or password value is provided, then a standard basic Authorization HTTP header must be set on all incoming webhook requests.
 Configuring only a username or only a password is supported, in which case Losant expects the other field to be an empty string on incoming requests.

 Deleting a Webhook